likuilin/ccpoints-agpl/README.md

-# fwapoints
+# CC Points System

-FWA Points website project.
-Live at https://fwapoints.chocolateclash.com
+CC Points System is a Clash of Clans war farming points tracker made by kuilin.

-## Environment
+## Dev Environment

 Since everything is dockerized, only docker and docker-compose are required to get everything running.

-Copy `docker-compose.dev.yml` or `docker-compose.prod.yml` to `docker-compose.yml` and then modify things as needed.
+Copy `docker-compose.dev.yml` or `docker-compose.prod.yml` to `docker-compose.yml` and then modify them as needed.
 Then, `docker-compose up -d` to start.

+## Issues & Requests

+If you want to suggest a feature request, or file a bug, please [create an issue](https://github.com/likuilin/ccpoints/issues/new) on github.
+Pull requests are also appreciated.

 ## License